victorzidaroiu/products/README.md

 # Products app

-This is a CRUD front end for generic products.
-It uses a API to perform operations.
+This is a simple CRUD front end app for managing generic products.
+It talks to an API app called products-api.

 http://products.zidaroiu.com